Have questions about NewsGuard? We have answers. Browse through the list of Frequently Asked Questions below.

 NewsGuard’s team includes a wide range of journalists and editors from diverse journalistic backgrounds in the countries in which we operate—currently, the U.S., U.K., Canada, Germany, France, Italy, Austria, Australia, and New Zealand.
 (NewsGuard has rated all the news and information websites that account for at least 95% of online engagement in each country.)
 Learn more about NewsGuard’s team.

-NewsGuard’s team believes in transparency and accountability, so in addition to our team, all of our investors and advisors are disclosed prominently on our website.
+NewsGuard’s team believes in transparency and accountability, so in addition to our team, all of our investors are disclosed prominently on our website.

 How does NewsGuard determine which information sources are credible?